 Examples of Refined Carb Foods to Know

 The easiest way to identify refined carbohydrates in your diet is to identify the processed foods you are consuming.
-Majority of “good” carbohydrates are going to come from nutritious whole foods that look similar to how they are found in nature, whereas processed and refined carbs are most commonly found as ingredients in packaged foods and beverages.
+The majority of “good” carbohydrates are going to come from nutritious whole foods that look similar to how they are found in nature, whereas processed and refined carbs are most commonly found as ingredients in packaged foods and beverages.
 Checking the ingredients list of the foods you eat is also a great tactic.

 Here are some of the most common types of refined carbs in our food supply.